North Carolina wins Wolfspeed semiconductor materials plant - WWAYTV3

 Chatham County also got the brass ring in March when Vietnamese automaker VinFast said it would build its first North American plant there to make electric vehicles.
 The investment, which could generate 7,500 jobs, would follow several near-misses by the state to attract a carmaker.

-Lowe said after the announcement that the company looked at several states, and New York “put together a real strong package.”
+Lowe said after the announcement that the company looked at several states, and New York “put together a really strong package.”

 But the winning site’s proximity to Wolfspeed’s current operations in Durham, along with the company’s relationship with North Carolina A&T State University in Greensboro, a historically Black college, “gave it a little bit of a tipping edge,” he said.
 Wolfspeed on Friday also announced expanded initiatives to attract the school’s engineering students to the semiconductor field.